WebCuratorTool/webcurator-v2-legacy/docs/guides/upgrade-guide.rst

         $JAVA_HOME/bin/jar xvf ../wct-store.war

-7. Copy any settings/properties/configuration files you backed-up in step 3 back into your Apache Tomcat webapps directory.
+7. When migrating from 1.6.2: copy any settings/properties/configuration
+    files you backed-up in step 3 back into your Apache Tomcat webapps directory.

 Configuration